Phoenix Wright: Ace Attorney – Dual Destinies: Characterization and naming

 One of the first major decisions was how to localize character names.
-Hsu said that if character names sound too foreign and do not have any unconscious associations attached, rooted in the player's culture and language, they just come across as a "jumble of sounds" to the player, serving no purpose; she felt that the localized names, like the originals, should strive to convey certain images and feelings to the player.
-She said that this was particularly important in Ace Attorney, due to how integral each name is to its respective character.
+Hsu said that if character names sound too foreign and do not have any unconscious associations attached, rooted in the player's culture and language, they just come across as a "jumble of sounds" to the player, serving no purpose; they felt that the localized names, like the originals, should strive to convey certain images and feelings to the player.
+They said that this was particularly important in Ace Attorney, due to how integral each name is to its respective character.
 Hsu and the translators brainstormed ideas, and eliminated suggestions until they had a final name for each character.
 These names are puns or have meanings: Athena Cykes' first name is a continuation of the series tradition of naming protagonists after mythological creatures or gods.
 The reason for spelling "Cykes" with a C instead of using the more common spelling "Sykes" came from how "Sykes" was considered too similar to the previous character Ema Skye's name, and how the shape of the letter C connects to the crescent moon motifs in the mood matrix, her glove and her earring.
 Widget was localized to use male pronouns because of his Japanese name, Monita (モニ太), which uses the kanji character "ta" (太) from the name Tarou (太郎), and which is often used to create "generic-sounding little boy’s name out of a noun".
 Widget's English name was chosen to sound little and cute, similarly to the Japanese version's use of "ta" (太) rather than the usual way of writing "Monita" with the katakana character "ta" (タ).